sw-meteo/sw-meteo/README.md

-🔭 S2S / deep generative models / rare events
+🔭 S2S / deep generative models / information theory & causal

 <!--
 **sw-meteo/sw-meteo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.